pulumi/docs/content/docs/tutorials/kubernetes/kubernetes-ts-staged-rollout-with-prometheus.md

     <img src="https://get.pulumi.com/new/button.svg" alt="Deploy" style="float: right; padding: 8px; margin-top: -65px">
 </a>

+> The source code for this tutorial is available [on GitHub](https://github.com/pulumi/examples/tree/master/kubernetes-ts-staged-rollout-with-prometheus).

 Demonstrates how to create a staged rollout (from 3-replica canary -> 10-replica staging), gated by checking that the P90 response time reported by Prometheus is less than some amount.
 We first deploy